Deep Play As a Path to our Dreams

 “In our dream state, the conscious center is sidestepped and we see directly into the windows of the unconscious.” –Joseph Campbell

 If you’ve ever read a book or watched a movie, and you’ve allowed it to inspire you, you have chosen to create your environment.
 Or maybe you’ve taken a trip and it completely changes your perspective; you have allowed this experience to nourish deep creative centers within the mind.
-We are predisposed to seek these types of experiences in order to grow and develop psychically as individuals, however, sometimes our society causes us to follow norms, creating fearful belief patterns.
+We are predisposed to seek these types of experiences in order to grow and develop as individuals.

 Dreams are supposed to arise within us all, and often they are seemingly quiet, almost whispering to us to listen.
 They are made up of fantasy, desire, and longing for the beautiful world in which our spirit wishes to belong.
 We hold the power and capability of following these visions, just as the Incans did so many years ago.
 When attention is brought to them, these dreams can develop into desires containing extreme power and force, and if we allow them to inspire us enough they will help us in understanding the best choices to make throughout our lives.